jcohen42/SystemSix/README.md

 • Optionally replace calendar list with a list of live bus arrival times using the OneBusAway API.
 You must provide your own API key.

+• Optionally enable object detection with an IR sensor to automatically turn on the screen when an obstacle is detected.

 • Retrieves and displays the local weather forecast at the start of each day.

 • Current phase of the moon displayed.
 (New moon?
 Maybe you get a Calculator instead.)